 5. Double Pole

 Seriously.
-Yes, it’s a classic technique, but it’s fundamental to skate skiing.
+Yes, it’s a classic technique, but it’s similar to how poling works in skate skiing.
 You can double pole with skate skis and poles.
-It will teach you how to use the power of your upper body to create forward movement.

 6. Ski Uphill Without Poles